Knowing when to choose a garage floor replacement over a garage floor repair can be a difficult call for a homeowner.

 - garage floors are exposed to materials and liquids that contribute to concrete deterioration

-- temperature shifts put stress on your concrete garage floor, especially in northern climates
+- temperature fluctuations put stress on your concrete garage floor, especially in northern climates

-Age or a poor flooring installation can lead to a garage floor replacement or repair
+Age or a poor installation can lead to a garage floor replacement or repair

-A poorly installed garage floor surface might be another reason your garage floor has seen better days.
+A poorly installed garage floor surface could be another reason your garage floor has seen better days.
 Some home builders cut corners and may not have done the following steps properly:

 - dug the garage floor sub base to the correct depth